 How to Increase Magnesium Intake

-Look for chelated forms of Magnesium to get maximum Magnesium absorption and potency.
+Look for chelated forms of Magnesium dietary supplements to get maximum Magnesium absorption and potency.
 Moon Juice’s Magnesi-Om®, for instance, is a Magnesium powder supplement with 3 bioavailable forms of Magnesium plus L-Theanine to help restore cellular balance for relaxation, sleep, brain health, and regularity.*

 Chelated Magnesium Gluconate and Acetyl taurine help support muscle relaxation and cognitive function, while Magnesium Citrate helps support regular bowel movements.*